Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 To achieve this, it is crucial to check from the perspective of foreign visitors whether detailed information is being provided.
 For example,

-Providing information that foreign visitors can understand, from before their visit to their arrival at the destination, is just as important an effort as communicating the appeal of the region.
+Providing information that foreign visitors can understand, from before their visit through arrival at the destination, is just as important as communicating the region's appeal.

 Three Key Points for Promoting Regional Tourism